Padlu/Statistical-Analysis-Logistic-Regression-Time-Series-and-Principal-Component-Analysis-Project/README.md

 ### <ins>Data Description</ins>:

-Time Series Data of Ireland import trade (millions of EUR) every year from 1988-2019 (31 periods)
+Time Series Data of Ireland import trade (millions of EUR) every year from 1988-2019 (31 periods) <br/>
+The data has no outliers, missing values and is complete to perform the analysis.

 <br/>